AWSCC-PUP-DSWD/AWSCC-CodeQuest-Backend/README.md

     │   ├── final-project       # final project (day 28-30)
     └── ...

-> Note: There are exercises / challenges included in some days that you are not required to submit but is encouraged to try to test how much knowledge you've gained each day!
+> Note: There are exercises / challenges included in some days that you are not required to submit but is encouraged to try to test how much knowledge you've gained after finishing each day!

 <h1 align='center'>Enjoy coding!~</h1>